Q3 Real Estate Update: Federal Reserve Rate Cuts and Hurricane Season Off to Late Start

 Interest Rate Cuts and Stimulating Residential Activity

 Mortgage rates are more closely correlated with the long-term US Treasury, which has been falling of late.
-Mortgage rates at a national average level have fallen from their 2024 peak of 7.22% in May to 6.35% today.
+Mortgage rates at a national average level have fallen from their 2024 peak of 7.22% in May to 6.09% today.
 In normal economic cycles, interest policy from the Federal Reserve is typically influential on what happens in the bond market.
 When the Fed is trimming interest rates, Treasury rates also typically follow.
-Therefore, it can be assumed that interest rate cuts in September will help further ease mortgage rates.
+Therefore, it can be assumed that interest rate cuts this month and later in 2024 will help further ease mortgage rates.

-As interest rates have fallen, the most immediate consumer response has been in the refinance market.
-Refinancing activity surged by 35% between the week of August 7th and August 14th.
+As interest rates have fallen, the most immediate consumer response has been in the mortgage refinance market.
+Refinancing activity surged by 35% between the week of August 7th and August 14th and increased once again by 20% week-over-week in early September.
 They are currently 94% higher than volumes from a year ago.

 New mortgage applications were 3% higher based on early September data, but largely it is thought that it takes longer for decelerating interest rates to translate into new home construction activity (based on higher consumer demand).
-If the Fed trims rates by 50 basis points between now and the end of the year, that should spur some early 2025 activity as consumers anticipate further cuts next year.
+If the Fed continues on this pace to trim rates by nearly a full point between now and the end of the year, that should spur some early 2025 new mortgage activity as consumers anticipate even further cuts next year.

 Source: Mortgage Refinance Index; Mortgage Bankers Association

 Forecasters were predicting that the 2024 hurricane season could have been one of the worst on record.
-Conditions were shaping up that would fuel strong hurricanes and remove many of the conditions that had prevented strong storms from forming over the past 2-3 years.
+Conditions were shaping up late in the hurricane season that can fuel strong hurricanes and remove many of the conditions that had prevented strong storms from forming over the past 2-3 years.
+At the time of writing, Hurricane Helene was barreling down on the US and conditions in the Gulf were expected to make it a strong hurricane capable of reaching Category 3 strength.
+This could be a signal of a new hurricane pattern forming late in the season; and later than expected.
+Here is a little background on the mechanisms affecting storm formation this year.

 A strong El Nino pattern over the past three years has given way to a neutral condition earlier this year and then it transitioned into La Nina.
 Historically, El Nino cycles typically create heavy upper-level wind shear in the Gulf of Mexico and Caribbean which can rip the tops out of hurricanes or push them out into the Central Atlantic as we have seen over the past few years.